rlivingsus/misc/AllBooks.md

 - Chiang, Ted: Stories of Your Life and others
 - Child, Lee: Persuader
 - Christian, Brian: Algorithms to Live By
 - Christie, Agatha: Hercule Poirot complete short stories
+- Clancy, Tom: Jack Ryan (Chronicalogical): 1) Patriot Games, 2) Red Rabbit
 - Clarke, Arthur C: The Collected Stories of Arthur Clarke
 - Clarke, Neil: The best SCHFI of the Year: Volume One
 - Coelho: Paulo: Gather 'Round the Sound